nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 {: .alert .alert-success}
 > :bulb: **Tip:**
 >
-> Editing the patient's `NAME` or `NRIC` will also update their associated appointments in the Appointment List Panel to reflect the change.
+> Editing the patient's `NAME` or `NRIC` will also update his/her associated appointments in the Appointment List Panel to reflect the change.

 [Back to Table of Contents](#table-of-contents)